 How Do I Buy/Build The Cube?

 Buying 400-ish unique cards all at once is challenging.
 For each update I create freeform “decks” on TCGplayer.com, broken down by the cards added and cut, as well as each color section of the cube.
 I generally find the best prices for commons there, and purchasing one section of the cube at a time is easy to do.
-(Disclosure: I previously worked for TCGplayer, and don’t earn any commission/affiliate fees from linking you to there.)
+(Disclosure: I previously worked for TCGplayer, but don’t earn any commission/affiliate fees from linking you to there.)

 With the full list as a Google Sheet you can copy the entire list—or just the cards you need—to submit to your favorite online retailer, share it with your local game store’s manager or poll your friends for which cards they can share.